yuchaodong/CalculateDistance/README.md

 When airport name is 'No Name': <br />

 There are some airports in the database who's name has a value of empty string ('').
 For those airports, I have changed their name from '' to 'No Name.'
-Some examples are 'IRM,''KFP' and 'KNK.'
+Some examples are 'IRM,' 'KFP' and 'KNK.'

 Calculating distance: <br />